-Having a lazy child is difficult because it affects you just as much as it affect them – and their behavior can drive you up the wall!
+Having a child who procrastinates is difficult because it affects you just as much as it affect them – and their behavior can drive you up the wall!

 So, what do you do when you’re just about at your wit’s end because your child won’t do their homework, put away their toys or brush their teeth just yet?
 What do you do when your every request is met with “just five more minutes”?
 Here are several strategies that could help.

-Scientific evidence suggests that encouraging children and adolescents to participate in decision-making might just be the most useful tool that you could use to manage your child without losing your mind.
+Scientific evidence suggests that encouraging children and adolescents to participate in decision-making might just be the most useful tool that you could use to motivate your lazy child without losing your mind.

 “Autonomy granting” is a term used by development psychologists to refer to the assumption that parents are initially responsible for decision-making and then transfer that right to children through parent-controlled processes.

 This transfer of decision-making is considered a key element of parenting.
 It is said that by giving your child opportunities to act independently, you promote their development and help build their self-confidence.

 Children’s ability to make sound decisions increases between the ages of eight/nine and 13, and they gain decision autonomy (i.e., the ability to make decisions without parental involvement) between the ages of 12 and 17.